Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Introduction

 \section{Introduction}

 \IEEEPARstart{P}{roviding} wireless service of sufficient quality to indoor users is an essential goal for network operators.
-Demand for higher throughput and reliability has resulted in the introduction of fifth-generation cellular networks.
-These new networks seek to utilize previously unused frequencies.
-They include, for example, the above-$6$~GHz new radio frequency range 2 (NR FR2)~\cite{3GPP_TR38101-2} in addition to the below-$6$~GHz legacy NR FR1~\cite{3GPP_TR38101-1} radio frequency (RF).
+Operators seek to utilize previously unused frequencies, including for example, the above-$6$~GHz new radio frequency range 2 (NR FR2)~\cite{3GPP_TR38101-2} in addition to the below-$6$~GHz legacy NR FR1~\cite{3GPP_TR38101-1} radio frequency (RF).
 In the legacy NR FR1, most indoor users are served by outdoor cellular infrastructure.
 The same service coverage becomes much more challenging in the FR2, given the higher penetration losses through e.g., building walls, experienced by radio signals.
 Additionally, increasing demand for energy efficiency~\cite{EUDirective} has resulted in better insulation of buildings achieved by e.g. multi-layered windows and insulating films.
+This has generated interest in studying indoor coverage for energy efficient smart cities of the future~\cite{LuxTurrim5G}.

-The greater losses of FR2 are evidenced by several works, e.g.,~\cite{Kiani10_IETAP, Rodriguez14_VTCFall, Kuhn16_EMC, Stein17_GPD, Ragulis17_TAP, Angskog19_TEC, Langen94_PIMRC, Lee19_EuCAP, Medbo19_EuCAP, Karttunen_EUCAP18} and references therein.
-They report measurements of building penetration loss and entry loss; these two refer to different quantities, the former being the penetration loss of a plane wave for a single building facade, e.g. windows and composite walls, while the latter being a difference of received signal strength measured at just outside the building and indoor locations~\cite{ITU-R_P2109-1}.
-Models for building entry losses are thus established~\cite{TR38901} for indoor signal coverage provided by outdoor cellular infrastructure in a statistical manner.
-In addition to building material measurements, there is a continued interest in outdoor-to-indoor (O2I) channel measurements~\cite{Bas19_TWC,Karttunen_EuCAP19,Oh17_IETC,Tran16_ISAP,Imai16_EuCAP,Larsson_EuCAP14,Fuschini15_TAP}.
-The most commonly reported quantity is the entry loss while being serviced from outside~\cite{Imai16_EuCAP,Larsson_EuCAP14,Fuschini15_TAP}, but many studies also report large scale parameters (LSPs) of multipath channels such as delay and angular statistics~\cite{Bas19_TWC,Karttunen_EuCAP19,Tran16_ISAP,Oh17_IETC}.
+To this effect, there is a continued interest in outdoor-to-indoor (O2I) channel measurements~\cite{Bas19_TWC,Karttunen_EuCAP19,Oh17_IETC,Tran16_ISAP,Imai16_EuCAP,Larsson_EuCAP14,Fuschini15_TAP}.
+The most commonly reported quantity is effect on signal strength inside while being serviced from outside~\cite{Imai16_EuCAP,Larsson_EuCAP14,Fuschini15_TAP}, but many studies also report large scale parameters (LSPs) of multipath channels such as delay and angular statistics~\cite{Bas19_TWC,Karttunen_EuCAP19,Tran16_ISAP,Oh17_IETC}.